 Looking for no-nonsense, environmentally responsible, and money-saving advice on Rubbish Clearance?
 Well, you've found it.

 Here is our definitive guide to everything you ever wanted to know on rubbish clearance, junk disposal and bulky waste collection.
-It's written by people with over 30 years of experience in bulky waste collection in the UK and whether you are a householder, DIY enthusiast, clutter-free consultant, tradesperson, or office manager – there’s something here for everyone.
+Written and researched by people with over 30 years of experience in bulky waste collection in the UK.
+So whether you are a householder, DIY enthusiast, clutter-free consultant, tradesperson, or office manager – there's something here for everyone.

 - Definition of Rubbish Clearance

 - Containment of bulky waste

 - Price - how much does a rubbish clearance cost?

 - Fly-tipping - the illegal side of rubbish clearance

 - Rubbish Clearance for Specific Bulky Waste Types

 'Rubbish Clearance' is the on-demand removal and disposal of loose waste from a site or property.
 The service is reactive (ie. 'Please clear my waste today') rather than scheduled (ie. 'Please empty my bin twice a week for the next year').
 The expression is most commonly associated with removal of Bulky Waste but also includes ad hoc collection of excess wheelie bin waste.

 Rubbish clearance is a process carried out by hand or machine.
 When a person lifts the waste and carries it to a vehicle, it is often called 'handballing', and the service is known as 'including labour'.
 Rubbish clearance by machine is when a grab lorry or grabber (see below) has a mechanised arm that scoops up the loose waste and puts it in the back.
 Grabbers are generally only used for jobs with large amounts of loose earth and rubble.
 A digger that scoops and carries the loose waste into a container or nearby lorry offers a similar solution.
 For smaller jobs, it's more normal for people to use wheelbarrows.